 3. It flushes your system

 If you go on Youtube and see what a dirty colon looks like, it will make you wonder exactly what’s inside yours, too.
 The modern diet contains a lot of things we shouldn’t be eating/drinking.
 This results in mucus/faeces/plaque forming in our digestive organs.
 Some studies estimate you can have up to 2-3kg of old faeces stuck in your digestive tract, which can be from years ago.
 Fasting can help you flush this old matter out, either naturally or with the help of enemas/colonic irrigation.
+This is why a juice fast is often referred to as a juice cleanse, as one of the main benefits is the cleansing of your digestive tract.

 4. It’s healthy!